 LFP National Network Institutions are invited to apply for small grants of $1500 and $3000 to stimulate conversation about church-related higher education and church-related mission on their campuses or among church-related institutions in close proximity to each another.
 The LFP hopes these grants will extend and strengthen the LFP’s national conversation about church-related higher learning and mission within and among our network campuses.
 The Small Grant program is designed to fund new programs on network campuses rather than supplement ongoing ones.

 Proposals must be submitted by LFP campus representatives by September 15 of each year.
 Activities funded will take place during following academic year.
-The next application deadline for Small Grants to fund programs in the 2018/2019 school year is September 15, 2017.

 Examples of programs that might be funded include but are not limited to: